FNBUBBLES420-ORG/Assistive-AimGuide/Not-Using-Correct-Model.md

 This warning may appear due to:

 - A high number of overlapping detections in the screenshot region.
-- The model being used in a visual environment it wasn’t specifically trained for.
+- The model being used in a visual environment it wasn’t specifically trained for. `MAKE SURE TO HAVE THE CORRECT MODEL YOU ARE USING FOR THE GAME`
 - A low confidence threshold allowing more boxes through.
 - Complex or cluttered scenes increasing NMS workload.